morimekta/providence/README.md

 - field names are suffixed with '\_'.
 E.g. 'my_field' becomes 'my\_field\_'.
 - getters and setters are prefixed with 'set\_', 'get\_', 'mutable\_', 'clear\_' 'add\_to\_', 'has\_' and 'num\_'.
 - This breaks the convention that getters should not have any prefix or suffix.

+## Removed support

+`*_namespace` keywords are not supported.
+Use `namespace php [package]` instead for php.
+XSD is AFAIK a facebook specific namespace, which is also not supported.

+None of the facebook specific modifiers are supported.
+They are also removed from keyword lists (xsd_nullable, xsd_optional).
+Any extra annotations has to be part of the comments.

 # Structure